 was obtained from the European Alps and Tibet—and it is suitable for carving.

-variety of jadeite.
-The Hebrew name AKH’LAMÀH means ‘dream-stone.’
+in colour, (a smoky lavender).
+The Hebrew name AKH’LAMÀH is ‘dream-stone.’

-BÉRYLLOS is known to have been a sea green coloured gem.
+BÉRYLLOS is known to have been a sea green coloured stone.
 Amazonite is

-the gem that matches this description.
+the jewel that matches this description.
 In ancient Egypt it was a favourite gem

 because if its colour, a blue-tinted green.
 The corresponding Hebrew name of

-Modern beryls were named from the ancient BÉRYLLOS because of similarity
+Modern beryls were named from the ancient BÉRYLLOS because of a similarity

-were not yet discovered in ancient times.
-In any case modern beryl stones are
+had not been discovered in ancient time.
+In any case, modern beryl stones are

 too hard for engraving.